nashbio/policies/source/sections/01-introduction.md

 **FUTURE** Nashbio has been through a HIPAA compliance audit by a national third-party compliance firm to validate and map organizational policies and technical controls to HIPAA rules.

-Nashbio does not sign business associate agreements (BAAs) with its Customers as it does not explicitly deal with PHI.
+Nashbio does sign business associate agreements (BAAs) with its Customers as it does deal with PHI, only with context of de-identifiable data.

 Nashbio does not act as a covered entity.
-Nashbio does not operate as a business associate (not a subcontractor), and Nashbio does not interface with users to obtain or provide access to ePHI.
+Nashbio does operate as a business associate (subcontractor), and Nashbio does not interface with users to obtain or provide access to ePHI.

 ## 1.3 Nashbio Organizational Concepts

 The physical infrastructure environment is hosted at [Google Cloud Platform](https://cloud.google.com/) (GCP) and [Amazon Web Services](https://aws.amazon.com/) (AWS).
-The network components and supporting network infrastructure are contained within the GCP and AWS infrastructures and managed by GCP, AWS, and DCBlox (respectively).
+The network components and supporting network infrastructure are contained within the GCP and AWS infrastructures and managed by GCP, AWS(respectively).
 Nashbio does not have physical access into the network components.
-The Nashbio environment consists of managed services provided by GCP, AWS, and DCBlox; Python, GO and JavaScript applications; Docker containers; and developer tool servers running on Linux Ubuntu or Linux Debian.
+The Nashbio environment consists of managed services provided by GCP, AWS; Python, GO and JavaScript applications; Docker containers; and developer tool servers running on Linux Ubuntu or Linux Debian.

 Within the Nashbio Platform on GCP and AWS all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Nashbio assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.